BACKGROUND CHECKS AND DRUG SCREENING

 Other computer software/ applications required by the program

 - Software is required that enables viewing and editing frequently used file types including Microsoft files (Word, PowerPoint, and Excel) and portable document files (PDFs).
 Even while using the most compatible applications, some software and applications may not be fully compatible with all hardware and across all platforms.
 For example, Adobe Flash files may not run on some Apple and Android operating systems.
-In these situations where incompatibility results, it is the student’s responsibility to view any required files utilizing compatible hardware or utilizing the South College computer laboratory.
+In these situations where incompatibility results, it is the resident’s responsibility to view any required files utilizing compatible hardware or utilizing the South College computer laboratory.
 All assessments, with the exception of certain lab exams, contributing to >5% of the final course grade will be administered via a secure-testing computer software.
-At the beginning of the student’s first quarter of the program, they are required to download and register ExamSoft testing software.
+At the beginning of the resident’s first quarter of the program, they are required to download and register ExamSoft testing software.
 Tablets and mobile devices cannot be used for computer-based testing.

 The practice of anesthesia is mentally, physically, and psychologically demanding.
-Throughout the DNP NAP curriculum, students acquire the foundation of knowledge, attitudes, skills, and behaviors that are necessary for a successful career as a CRNA.
+Throughout the DNP NAP curriculum, residents acquire the foundation of knowledge, attitudes, skills, and behaviors that are necessary for a successful career as a CRNA.
 Technical standards reflect those abilities that a CRNA must possess for safe and effective clinical practice.

 A candidate for the DNP Nurse Anesthesia Program must possess abilities and skills in five areas: I) observation; II) communication; III) motor; IV) intellectual, conceptual, integrative, and quantitative; and V) behavioral and social.
-Prospective and current students must meet the following technical requirements with or without reasonable accommodation for admission, progression, and graduation in the DNP Nurse Anesthesia Program.
+Prospective and current residents must meet the following technical requirements with or without reasonable accommodation for admission, progression, and graduation in the DNP Nurse Anesthesia Program.
 The DNP Nurse Anesthesia Program operates in compliance with the nondiscrimination policies established by South College.

 The candidate must be able to accurately make observations at a distance and close at hand.
 Observation necessitates the functional use of the sense of vision and somatic sensation and is enhanced by the functional use of all the other senses.